ankitadhandha/sph_doc/$_03-detail-7-mathematics-1-intro-new.rst

 Food composition data are expressed in a variety of ways, depending on national conventions, practices of various institutions and journals requirements.
 However, to aggregate or compare data from diverse sources, it is often necessary to convert them.

 A common source of error in the use of compositional data is their conversions from one unit, denominator or expression to another.
-As there are no comprehensive guidelines available on this topic, FAO/INFOODS decided to develop such guidelines.
+We use comprehensive guidelines developed by FAO/INFOODS.

 ----------
 Objectives